 A deed in lieu of foreclosure only means you automatically and immediately lose possession of the home.
-A deed in lieu will not normally be accepted when there are other liens against the home or a second mortgage.
-Rather, each lien and mortgage has to agree to release their lien.
+A deed in lieu will not normally be accepted when there are other liens, such as tax liens, against the home or a second mortgage.
+Rather, each lien and mortgage has to agree to release their lien to properly transfer the property.
 Moreover, you have to get all of them to agree which takes time and work.

 The Advantages of a Deed in Lieu of Foreclosure to the Homeowner

-Tax regulations require the bank to file 1099 giving you the deficiency as income when the bank charges off the loan for a tax deduction.
+Tax regulations require the bank to file 1099 giving you the deficiency as income when the bank charges off the loan for a tax deduction, which is often triggered by a foreclosure filing.
 There is no exception to this law; the creditor has to file 1099 if they take the deduction.
 It must be reported as income.
 Taking the tax deduction creates an income tax problem for the homeowner.

 The only way to prevent the deficiency and tax debt is to file bankruptcy or otherwise prove insolvency.
 This bankruptcy should be filed before any foreclosure sale to avoid the tax.
 Filing before the sale also delays the sale for an additional six months.
 If one spouse files bankruptcy separately and then the other both cases will delay the foreclosure for about a year.
 One person may file a Chapter 13 and then later file a Chapter 7.
 Some people have delayed sales for years.

 I don’t like to sound cruel, but these are the facts.
+One alternative to foreclosure is a loan modification, which can adjust the terms of your existing mortgage to make payments more manageable.
 You can defend a foreclosure, or you can file bankruptcy to help avoid these problems.
 Instead many people trust the bank for free legal advice and work.
 All this does is cost the homeowner in the long run.
 It often surrenders to the home early.
 The debtor loses privileges and rights.
 It costs the homeowner money.
 Instead, you should use a foreclosure lawyer.
 The result of trusting the bank costs you because the bank and their attorney work for their interests, not yours.
 They are not your friend or lawyer.

 Foreclosure help.

 If you have surrendered your home, you can recover.
+By adjusting your monthly payments through a loan modification, you can make your mortgage more affordable and avoid foreclosure.
 The problems from surrendering the home can be cleaned up.
 But costs you a lot more than if you do this correctly.
 With a Deed in lieu, you lose about two years of free rent in the home and a chance to save the home.
 Please download my little book on bankruptcy and foreclosure, it takes about 3 hours to read, and it will explain foreclosure fully.

 Federal Trade Commission (FTC) for foreclosure scams.